stoufferlab/pymfinder/README.md

 	python setup.py install --user

 If you still cannot install pymfinder, please check [the issues page](https://github.com/stoufferlab/pymfinder/issues/) and, if your problem isn't listed, create a new one.

+Assuming that the package installs properly, it is strongly recommended that you run the test suite to make sure that nothing fishy is going on.
+Doing so is as simple as running

+	python setup.py test